seanpm2001/interval/PRECISION.md

 HSlider is the horizontal slider primitive, used to input numbers contained in a given range, with a given step between two values of the slider.

-The output interval represents all the value that can be represented by the slider.
+The output interval represents all the values that can be represented by the slider.
 The input intervals are those representing the lower bound of the slider's range, its higher bound, its initial value and its step.

 The bounds of the output interval are computed from the bounds of the parameters' intervals: